jonas089/casper-circom/README.md

+⚠️ nctl-titano-env has been deprecated.
+Use CCTL with the target branch of jonas089/casper-node instead.
+This readme will be updated accordingly soon.

 # Full circom support in casper-node :closed_lock_with_key:
 This project enables the verification of general purpose [circom](https://docs.circom.io/) zero knowledge proofs on-chain.
 This readme serves as a documentation and step-by-step instruction on how to practically apply my circom research and get started with on-chain circuit development on the [Casper](https://casper.network/en-us/) blockchain.